eric-cobb/es-security-demo/README.md

 * TARGET_HOST - ssh key pair (recommend passphrase-less key) for the scp "exfill" of data to the EXFILL_HOST; copy the public key to EXFILL_HOST user
 * EXFILL_HOST - only public key from TARGET_HOST key pair needed here

+_NOTE: The ssh user account on the TARGET_HOST needs password-less sudo privs to work properly_

 Once the ssh users and keys are created and they're placed on the respective Local, TARGET, and EXFILL hosts, we can proceed.

 1. All demo scripts source variables from `scripts/config.sh`.
 In the `scripts/config.sh` script, modify the following values to mirror your environment: